Kathleen Laskey

-Kathleen Laskey, sometimes credited as Kathy Laskey, is a Canadian film and television actress.
+Kathleen Laskey, sometimes credited as Kathy Laskey, is a Canadian actress.
 An alumna of The Second City's Toronto troupe, she is most commonly but not exclusively associated with comedic and voice roles.
 She also voiced Squeak the Mouse on the children's TV show, Peep and the Big Wide World.

 She has been married since 1990 to her former Check It Out! castmate Jeff Pustil.